evkx/evkx.github.io/content/models/cupra/born/BORN_58_e-BOOST/_index.md

 You can choose between two sound systems for the CUPRA BORN 58 e-BOOST:

-- **Sound system:**: Features five speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features five speakers and delivers a maximum output of 140 watts.
-- **Beats Audio:**: Features nine speakers and delivers a maximum output of 395 watts.
+- **Beats Audio:** Features nine speakers and delivers a maximum output of 395 watts.

 Additionally, the model includes 4 USB-C connections as standard.